EnriqueTheDog/Snake_unlimited/README.md

 - Other Python libraries: 🎲 random and ⏳ time

 ## Setup
-In addition to Python, you'll need to install the [pygame library][pygame] in order to run the game.
+In addition to Python, you'll need [pygame library][pygame] in order to run the game.
+You can install it running the requirements file:
+`pip install -r requirements.txt`

 ## Contact